Shikhargupta/pytorch-for-deep-learning-and-computer-vision/README.md

 # pytorch-for-deep-learning-and-computer-vision

-Code implementations for the course 'Pytorch for Deep Learning and Computer Vision'
+This repository contains the implementations for the [course](https://udemy.com/course/pytorch-for-deep-learning-and-computer-vision) on Udemy.
+Each module has a dedicated notebook.